logo for pulau-pangkor.com

 Istana Iskandariah is the official residence of the Sultan of Perak.
 It is build in 1930 and located at Bukit Chandan.
 The residence overlooks the Perak river.
 The architecture is based on Moorish style drawing on influences from Indian Mogul Muslim palaces.
 It is said that the famous kris Tamang Sari, used by the legendary Malaccan warrior, Hang Tuah, is kept at this palace.

-Kuala Kangsar Mosque
+Ubiah Mosque Kuala Kangsar

 The foundation stone was laid in 1913 but the completion of the Mosque was delayed by the outbreak of World War I. The marble used in the Mosque came out of Italy.
 However, in 1917 the Mosque was officially opened.